Tooth injuries in older children factsheet

 Problems with reattaching lost teeth

-• only use milk, saline, or saliva to rinse the roots
+• rinse only with milk, salt water, or saliva

-If your child’s body rejects the tooth, they may have symptoms like:
+If the body rejects the tooth, your child may have:

-• gum recession – where the gum pulls away from the tooth and exposes the roots
+• gum recession – gum pulling away from the tooth

 • the tooth becoming loose or falling out again.

-Dental injuries can be prevented by encouraging your child to take care during play and wearing a mouthguard during sports.
+Dental injuries can often be prevented by encouraging safe play and using a mouthguard during sports.

-The Australian Dental Association recommends custom-fitted mouthguards for the best protection in sports like:
+The Australian Dental Association recommends custom-fitted mouthguards for sports such as:

 • basketball